Chart Color Schemes

 Belmont - Ascot - Redcliffe has seen below average employment performance when compared to national benchmarks

-Belmont-Ascot-Redcliffe has an educated workforce with strong manufacturing and industrial sectors.
-Its unemployment rate was 4.8% in the past year, with estimated employment growth of 3.6%.
+Belmont-Ascot-Redcliffe has an educated workforce with prominent manufacturing and industrial sectors.
+Its unemployment rate was 4.8% in the past year, with estimated employment growth of 2.3%.

-As of June 2025, 9761 residents are employed, with an unemployment rate of 4.8%, 0.9% higher than Greater Perth's rate of 3.9%.
-Workforce participation is lower at 63.1%, compared to Greater Perth's 65.2%.
-Dominant employment sectors include health care & social assistance, mining, and retail trade.
-The area specialises in transport, postal & warehousing with an employment share 1.5 times the regional level.
+As of September 2025, 9,632 residents were employed, with an unemployment rate of 4.9%, slightly above Greater Perth's 4.0%.
+Workforce participation was 63.1%, below Greater Perth's 65.2%.
+Dominant employment sectors included health care & social assistance, mining, and retail trade.
+The area had a notable specialization in transport, postal & warehousing (1.5 times the regional level), but education & training had limited presence (6.9% compared to 9.2% regionally).

 Frequently Asked Questions - Employment